kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md

 ### §34.20   Applicability.

-The provisions of this subpart are applicable to all aircraft gas turbine engines of the classes specified beginning on the dates specified in §34.21.
+The provisions of this subpart are applicable to all aircraft gas turbine engines of the classes specified beginning on the dates specified in [[Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md#§34.21   Standards for exhaust emissions.|§34.21]].

 ### §34.21   Standards for exhaust emissions.